Best Steps To Grow Cauliflower In Containers

 They can also result in stunted growth.
 That's a lot of harm for such a small animal.
 Because the bugs are only 1/8 of an inch long, they might be challenging to see.

-Depending on the type, they might be pink, white, gray, green, black, or tan.
+They might be pink, white, gray, green, black, or tan, depending on the type.
 They are most active during warm weather, ranging from 65° to 80°F.

 These bugs are frequently found on the undersides of plants, or you may notice the sticky residue they leave behind, known as honeydew.